dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

   that was invoked as `Foo(receiver).baz(args)`.
 The binding of `T` and `S` found here is the same binding used by the extension.
 If the constructor invocation would be a compile-time error, the extension does not apply.

-- One extension is more specific than another if the instantiated `on` type of the former is a proper subtype of the instantiated `on` type of the latter, or if the two instantiated types are equivalent and the instantiate-to-bounds `on` type of the former is a proper subtype of the one on the latter.
-An `on` type `T?`, with a trailing `?` works like a NNBD nullable type.
+- One extension is more specific than another if the former is a non-platform extension and the latter is a platform extension, or if the instantiated `on` type of the former is a proper subtype of the instantiated `on` type of the latter, or if the two instantiated types are equivalent and the instantiate-to-bounds `on` type of the former is a proper subtype of the one on the latter.

 - If there is no single most-specific extension which applies to a member invocation, then it is a compile-time error.
 (This includes the case with no applicable extensions, which is just the current behavior).